building-physics/airnet-python/docs/source/index.rst

 airnet documentation
 ====================

-**airnet** is a Python library implementing a pressure network solution in the spirit of the NIST AIRNET program.
+**airnet** is a Python library implementing a pressure network solution in the spirit of the NIST AIRNET program, particularly with respect to the airflow elements.
 It is intended to operate similarly, but may not operate exactly the same due to implementation differences.

 .. toctree::
+   overview
    user_guide
-   development
    reference
+   developers
    :maxdepth: 2
    :caption: Contents: